 Are The Roots Long Enough?

-I’ve done a lot of propagating over the years.
-I’ve tested different root lengths for transfer to soil, and came up with this rule of “green thumb” for the best success rate.
+I’ve done a lot of propagating over the years with a variety of plants.
+I’ve tested different root lengths for transfer to soil, and came up with this rule of “green thumb”.
+For the best success rate, roots should be at least two to four inches long before transferring to soil.

 What Size Pot Is Best To Use?